A brief history of Baby Loss Awareness Week

 The 2003 campaign saw the day expanded to a week with events across the UK.
 The very first official ‘Wave of Light’ service in the UK was held at the American Church in London and was attended by representatives and members of each participating organisation.
 There were also services held across the UK from Scotland to Surrey.
 Once again, the ribbon pins were made and sold by bereaved parents.

 The 2004 campaign was a more formal collaboration between the five organisations involved which included Sands, the Miscarriage Association, the Ectopic Pregnancy Trust, ARC and Babyloss.com.
 The ribbon pins were commercially manufactured and balloon releases were held in several locations.
 The group organised a secular service at the Royal Statistical Society in London and there were over twenty other events around the UK.

 In 2006 the distinctive two colour ribbon was introduced and the ribbon pins were once again made by bereaved parents with the help of their family and friends.

-Since 2010 Sands, the stillbirth and neonatal death charity, has played a pivotal role within the organisation of the week and since 2014 has taken a lead role to promote the week as part of its work raising awareness of the issues surrounding pregnancy and baby loss in the UK.
+Since 2010 Sands, the UK’s leading pregnancy and baby loss charity, has played a pivotal role within the organisation of the week and since 2014 has taken a lead role to promote the week as part of its work raising awareness of the issues surrounding pregnancy and baby loss in the UK.

 We don’t just work on bereavement.
 Many charities involved in Baby Loss Awareness Week work every day to prevent baby and infant deaths, pregnancy loss and maternal deaths.
 But this Baby Loss Awareness Week we want to talk about what could be done right now to better support families affected by the death of a baby.